How To Remove Paint From a Stone Window Sill? (6 Methods)

 Tip: Use a plastic scraper if you don’t want to scratch the surface.

-3. Using Chemical-Based Paint Removers
+3. Use a Chemical-Based Paint Remover

 Using Chemical-Based Paint Removers

-• A chemical-based paint remover
+• A chemical-based paint remover.

-• A paintbrush (optional)
+• A paintbrush (optional).

 Here is how to use this method: